 Already a licensed practical nurse (LPN)?

-TCC offers a track for LPNs who have graduated from certain regional schools in the last five years and an accelerated track for LPNs who have graduated from accredited programs recognized by the Virginia Board of Nursing.
+TCC offers an accelerated Advance Placement track for LPNs who have graduated from accredited programs recognized by the Virginia Board of Nursing.

 Admission to this program is very competitive.
 Be sure to read over the additional admission requirements below.